Factbox: Shell oil heist - the story so far

 There have been three ships named in court documents as having received the stolen oil - Prime South, Sentek 26 and MT Gaea.

-Over the last three months, those vessels have travelled between ports in Singapore, Vietnam, Thailand and Indonesia, shipping data from Thomson Reuters Eikon show.
+Over the last three months, those vessels have traveled between ports in Singapore, Vietnam, Thailand and Indonesia, shipping data from Thomson Reuters Eikon show.

 WHAT‘S NEXT?